otrv4/otrv4/otrv4.md

 When the user profile expires, it should be updated.
 Client implementation should determine the frequency of user's profile expiration and renewal.
-The recommended expiration time is two weeks.
+The recommended expiration time is one week.
+Note, though, that the long term public key has its own expiration time.

-// TODO: does the long term public key and shared prekey expire with the user profile?
-A long term public key is therefore only 2 weeks long?

 ### User Profile Data Type